Bruno-366/Arch-Install/README.md

 Understand Consequences of:

-- Reapeting an `installation_step` several times.
+- Repeating an `installation_step` several times.
 Does it break anything?
 - Difference between:
   1.  doing all in one session,
   2.  and logging out inbetween functions